HuMingLab/SnapHiC/readme.md

 <h3 id=running-snaphic>3.
 Running SnapHiC</h3>

 We strongly recommend using an HPC environment where you can request multiple nodes/processors and allocate memory.
-Alternatively, you can still run snapHiC using multithreaded and single-processor environments, provided enough memory and runtime.
+Alternatively, you can still run SnapHiC using multithreaded and single-processor environments, provided enough memory and runtime.

 1. Put all the contact files, one for each cell, into the same directory.